Estimated reading time: 11 minutes

 When you use an escrow service, you need to deposit the money in advance into an account managed by a third party.
 The funds are held in custody by this third party.
 Until you confirm receipt of the goods or services and are satisfied with them.
 Only then will it transfer funds to the account of Chinese suppliers on your behalf.

-In fact, some Chinese suppliers are not proficient in English.
+Some Chinese suppliers are not proficient in English.
 Just like you may not be familiar with Chinese.
-But the presence of a third party can help clarify terms.
+However, the presence of a third party can help clarify terms.
 Make sure both parties have a clear understanding of the terms of the deal.
 Helping you deal with language barriers or different business cultures.

 Normally, if you buy products on Alibaba.
 May be hosted using Alipay.